 During the remaining years of the 19th century, more households began to utilize hangers.
 They became more important with the growth of the middle class and the increasing number of people working as professionals rather than laborers.
 These people (mostly men) included lawyers, clerks, accountants, and businessmen, and they wore suits to work.
 They needed to look fresh and well-pressed, but very often did not have the household staff to iron their clothes each day.

 For the most part, these early clothes hangers were made of wood.

 The Hanger Evolves

-At the very beginning of the 20th century, the hanger evolved to more closely resemble the tool we use today.
+Continuing the History of the Clothes Hanger journey, at the very beginning of the 20th century, the hanger evolved to more closely resemble the tool we use today.
 In Jackson, Mississippi, a man named Albert J. Parkhouse worked at the Timberlake Wire and Novelty Company.
 While there, he figured out that a piece of sturdy wire could be twisted to form a useful contraption for hanging clothes, especially coats.

 His shape featured two ovals on either end, twisted in the center with a hook shape at the top, which was perfect for attaching to a bar, wall hook, or any number of other places.

 After Parkhouse’s design caught on, other companies and individuals kept on making improvements to it.
 In order to make hangers stronger and sturdier, some people began adding wooden reinforcements in the middle especially.
 Remember that the wire was bendable, and clothing tended to be heavier in the early 20th century than it is today.